-As you deploy an ONTAP Cloud instance in AWS, OnCommand Cloud Manager provisions all the required resources, including Amazon EC2 instances, the Amazon Elastic Block Store (EBS) volumes, and network interfaces as well.
+As you deploy an Cloud Volumes ONTAP instance in AWS, OnCommand Cloud Manager provisions all the required resources, including Amazon EC2 instances, the Amazon Elastic Block Store (EBS) volumes, and network interfaces as well.

-Once Cloud Manager sets those up, ONTAP Cloud is a fully functioning storage array configuration that is identical to a physical ONTAP system with one exception: it’s in the AWS cloud.
+Once Cloud Manager sets those up, Cloud Volumes ONTAP is a fully functioning storage array configuration that is identical to a physical ONTAP system with one exception: it’s in the AWS cloud.

 In addition to the resources that belong to the specific instance type you select, other instances share host resources such as I/O performance and network.
 The exact number of resources shared with an instance is determined by the kind of instance type it is.

 Ergo, the higher I/O performers wind up getting the most shared resources.

 Based on the instance type you select, results can range as widely as 500–1200Mbs of dedicated bandwidth between the two AWS resources.